PTrendafilov/PythonAdvanced/README.md

 # Python Data Structures Exercises Repository
 This repository contains a collection of exercises and labs focused on various data structures in Python, such as Stacks, Queues, Tuples, Sets, and Multidimensional Lists.
-These exercises are designed to help you practice and improve your understanding of these data structures and their applications in Python programming.
+These exercises are from SoftUni.
 ## Table of Contents
 * [Exercise Stacks, Queues, Tuples, and Sets](./Exercise%20Stacks,%20Queues,%20Tuples,%20and%20Sets)
 * [Exercises Multidimensional Lists](./Exercises%20Multidimensional%20Lists)